-Research and development expense during the fiscal year ended September 30, 2017 was \$2,094,795, an increase of \$411,496 compared to \$1,683,299 for the fiscal year ended September 30, 2016.
-The increase in research and development expense is primarily attributable to an increase in new hires, product and development costs, preparation of regulatory filings and stock based compensation.
-These were partially offset by the costs of the clinical trial in fiscal year 2016.
+Research and development expense during the fiscal year ended September 30, 2018 was \$2,884,245, an increase of \$789,450 compared to \$2,094,795 for the fiscal year ended September 30, 2017.
+The increase in research and development expense is primarily attributable to an increase in product and development costs, preparation of regulatory filings and new hires and advisors to support these efforts.
 Research and development expenses are expected to increase as a result of our plans for additional product development, clinical and regulatory programs.